stefan-b-jakobsson/x16-upgrade/README.md

 any new firmware.
 The purpose of the pre-upgrade checks is to verify that it will be possible to install all the selected components.

-It is not possible to proceed the update if any of the pre-upgrade checks fail.
+It is not possible to proceed with the update if any of the pre-upgrade checks fail.

 ### Kernal ROM